Beilinson-Drinfeld Schubert varieties and global Demazure modules: Global modules

-Now $\bD(\ell, \ula)$ is projective over $\cA(\ula)$ because its fibers have the same dimension at every closed point.
-Finally, since both $\bD(\ell, \ula)$ and $\cA(\ula)$ are non-negatively graded, and the degree~0 part of $\cA(\ula)$ is $\BC$, we conclude by the graded Nakayama lemma that $\bD(\ell, \ula)$ is free over $\cA(\ula)$.\footnote{This last observation is due to Roman Travkin.} \end{proof}
+The end of the proof repeats the one of~Proposition~\ref{sections under symmetrisation}: $\bD(\ell, \ula)$ is projective over $\cA(\ula)$ because its fibers have the same dimension at every closed point.
+Now since both $\bD(\ell, \ula)$ and $\cA(\ula)$ are non-negatively graded, and the degree~0 part of $\cA(\ula)$ is $\BC$, we conclude by the graded Nakayama lemma that $\bD(\ell, \ula)$ is free over $\cA(\ula)$. \end{proof}

 Now we describe one more relation between global modules that will be used later in the paper:

 \begin{prop} One has an isomorphism of $\fg[t]$-modules:

 where $D_{\ell,\la_i}[t]_{\ell\iota(\la_i)}$ denotes the highest weight part of $D_{\ell, \la_i}[t]$. \end{prop}